-Sir Dave Brailsford CBE, the head of GB Cycling for a number of years lead one of the most successful teams in Olympic history to a haul of gold medals at multiple games, is well known for his theory of incremental gains and 1% improvements.
-His belief that many small gains add up to major improvements, is how we think about the upcoming release of Visionary Render 2021.1.
+Sir Dave Brailsford CBE, the head of GB Cycling for a number of years, lead one of the most successful teams in Olympic history to a haul of gold medals at multiple games.
+He is also well known for his theory of incremental gains and 1% improvements.
+His belief that many small gains add up to major improvements is how we think about the upcoming release of Visionary Render 2021.1.

 Unlike the last few releases of Visionary Render which were focused on “big ticket” items - such as enhanced collaboration, SteamVR API support and point cloud handling improvements all delivered in 2020.3 release of Visionary Render (https://www.virtalis.com/blogs/2020-3-release-visionary-render-geovisionary-general-update).
 This upcoming release will have a host of small but powerful incremental gains including:

 - improvements to speed and handling of LUA scripting